 We will then look at your online presence in light of the current Covid-19 crisis.

 Then lastly we will be looking at practical ways you can optimise your website.

 We won’t have the opportunity to cover all these topics in depth, but we will be finding out what the contributing factors are to getting your website found online.

 What is the purpose of your website and why do you need a digital presence?

+When it comes to optimising your website, you need to define the purpose of your website.
 To put it simply, a digital presence means your potential customers can find you online.
 This might be through a website or via a social media channel such as Facebook or Twitter.

 There are still a small number of people who would rather interact with businesses in person, but in today’s world, it is more convenient for your customers to shop online, visit your website to learn more about you, or use Google to find your location, find out what your opening hours are and get directions to your office.
 Normally, by the time a prospective customer makes contact with you, they have already made the decision to purchase your products or services.